PotlaETU/PicIt-API/README.md

 ## Swagger documentation

-- The API documentation is available at `http://localhost:8081/swagger-ui/index.html`
+- The API documentation is available at [Swagger Doc](http://localhost:8081/swagger-ui/index.html)